rebelonion/QARecord/README.md

 QA Recorder is an Android library for turning a tester's manual app session into readable QA steps.
 It is intended for debug and QA builds where someone explores a real app, records what they do, then copies Markdown steps into a ticket, bug report, or test note.

+Setup is intentionally simple: initialize it once from your `Application`, and QA Recorder observes Compose and classic View components without any manual wrapping.

 It is not a replay engine and does not try to generate automation scripts.
 The output is meant to be human-readable repro or exploratory-test documentation that needs little cleanup.

 ## What It Records